 Ultimately the goal is to protect the environment, and make as few modifications to the truck as possible.
 So we will operate Molly using the original factory issued ECU whenever we can, but high on the Altiplano in Bolivia, we might be forced to use the second ECU specifically tuned for South America.
 I guess we will find out in the future.
 Fingers crossed, we will never need to use it.

 Tucks Truck has travelled extensively through South America with an Iveco Daily which uses the Iveco F1C engine.
 The F1C engine is essentially the same engine as the 4P10T5 engine that is in our FUSO powering Molly.
 There is one big difference, Molly’s engine is a more modern variant and introduces the DEF dosing and Selective Catalytic Reduction (SCR) stage, taking it from Euro V to Euro VI compliant.
 Tuck’s truck has an excellent write-up on their recommendations here, and you can see that they were also worried about clogging their DPF.
-Ultimately however they made it around South America with having any significant issues and recommend not changing the emission system.
+Ultimately however they made it around South America without having any significant issues and recommend not changing the emission system.
 They acknowledge that extended use of high sulfur diesel at high altitude is likely to cause issues.
 Their detailed write-ups are very educational and encouraging.

 The DPF in Molly is designed to remove the particulate matter (aka soot), which according to the World Health Organization is a cause of cancer.
 It is a personal decision, but our choice is not to remove the DPF.
 A growing number of Overlanders travelling along the Pan American Highway report that that modern DPF systems are able to handle diesel with sulfur content up-to 500 ppm.
 It is also recommended to use engine oil with low SAPS (Sulphated Ash, Phosphorus and Sulphur), to reduce the the chance of the DPF getting clogged.